bvlj/android_vendor_lineage_health/readme.md

     - A medical profile consists of a set of "constant" basic medical information about the user
     - This data will not have the same level of protection like the Records in order to allow access from when the screen is locked in case of emergency

-While this is a LineageOS' project, it is designed to be easily portable to different Android distribution that provide the standard Android SDK APIs at level 27 or higher (Android 8.1).
+While this is a LineageOS' project, it is designed to be used on any Android distribution that provides the standard Android SDK APIs at level 27 or higher (Android 8.1) as well.

-HealthStore takes advantages of existing robust standard security mechanisms of Android (such as runtime permissions, FBE and SELinux) to safeguard user's data.
+HealthStore takes advantages of existing robust standard security mechanisms of Android (such as runtime permissions and FBE) to safeguard user's data.

+It can offer even more protection thanks to its custom set of [SEPolicies](#sepolicies) that can be enabled when building the Health Mod inside the system.

-The Lineage Health Mod consists of a group of [ContentProviders](https://developer.android.com/guide/topics/providers/content-providers) that have their data stored in a secure system location.
-Each `ContentProvider` is guarded by its [runtime permission](https://developer.android.com/distribute/best-practices/develop/runtime-permissions).
+At the low level, the Lineage Health Mod consists of a number of [ContentProviders](https://developer.android.com/guide/topics/providers/content-providers) that have their data stored in a secure location.
+Each `ContentProvider` is guarded by its own [runtime permission](https://developer.android.com/distribute/best-practices/develop/runtime-permissions).

-OEMs have access to an additional `ContentProvider` that can deny read and/or write access for each particular metric to every single app.
-This should be used for "OEM health manager applications" in order to allow the user to have complete control over the data flow.
+OEMs have access to an additional `ContentProvider` that can deny read and/or write access policies for each particular metric to every single app.
+This should be used by OEMs to enforce custom policies or to allow the user to have complete control over the data flow (as in the Lineage Health app).

 ### Permissions